ehelander/introduction-to-serverless-on-azure/README.md

   mkdir backend
   ```

+- Note:
+  - After much troubleshooting, eventually had to open up a new VS Code window for the `backend` directory and create functions from there.
+Otherwise, they would not show up in the Azure Functions section.
 - From the VS Code Azure tab:
   - `Create New Project`
     - Direct it to the `backend` folder via `Browse`.